|

 MARKET SUMMARY:

-Corn futures are flat to 1 cent lower at midday Friday; soybean futures are
+Corn futures are narrowly mixed at midday Tuesday; soybean futures are 1 to

 CORN: